teuk/mediabot_v3/docs/PLUGIN_OPERATIONS_V3.md

 MB750 added a read-only operator view over the API v3 state that already decides runtime behavior.
 MB751 added bounded, in-memory failure evidence.
 MB752 adds a separate Owner-only action for exact resource/channel containment;
 it does not turn evidence into automatic remediation.
+MB753 adds no Partyline
+mutation: its quote-write authority is a core runtime boundary and remains unused by every shipped package.

 ## Is the package operationally ready?